ewanmurphy/plotting_lib/README.md

 - 'aps': A style to represent the size and font requirements for the APS journal family.
 - 'nature': A style to represent the size and font requirements for the Nature journal family.
 - 'quantum': A style to represent the size and font requirements of the Quantum journal.

+# Forked Repo

+This repo was originally forked from one by Timo Hillmann.